zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-contrib/data-annotation-computed.md

 ---
 PermaID: 1000187
-Name: Data Annotation Computed in Dapper Contrib
+Title: Dapper Contrib Computed - Use Data Annotation With Computed Column
+MetaDescription: Unlock the power of Dapper Contrib by using 'Computed' Data Annotation.
+Learn how to specify a property based on other property values.
 LastMod: 2023-02-25
 ---

-# Dapper Contrib - Data Annotation - Computed
+# Dapper Contrib Computed: Use Data Annotation With Computed Column

 ## Description